lnCodel/PKHG-GCN/README.md

 After registration is completed, we extracted radiomics features from each region. "batchprocessing.py" shows the details.  <br />

 ### 1.4 Feature selection
-We have employed a Random Forest algorithm for feature selection to enhance the performance of our model. "dataloader.py" shows the details.
+We have employed a Random Forest algorithm for feature selection to enhance the performance of our model. "dataloader.py" shows the details. <br />

+We have employed a Random Forest algorithm for feature selection to enhance the performance of our model.
+The file dataloader.py provides detailed implementation information.
+Different Random Forest hyperparameters can be configured in dataloader.py to select different feature subsets, which allows validation of the stability of the Random Forest–based feature selection.
+In addition, the script analyze_common_top_features.py is used to analyze and compare the features selected under different Random Forest configurations.

 ### 1.5 Train and Test
 Ultimately, we utilized the features selected by the Random Forest for training and testing our model.
 The complete code can be accessed in the file "train_eval_PKIG.py".